-By joshbennett on March 15, 2014 - Category: Assets Protection
+By Josh Bennett on March 15, 2014 - Category: Asset Protection

 Anyone who owns a business knows there are risks involved.
 However, often we mistakenly think of these risks as being limited to factors like marketplace demand, natural disasters (hurricanes, floods, etc.), the current state of the economy, uncertainties regarding the owner/manager’s health and potential disability, etc. Yet, liability goes beyond those factors.
 We live in a particularly litigious society, and lawsuits, whether legitimate or frivolous, abound.
 Anyone who has accrued assets is vulnerable.

 As I discuss in my book, The Ultimate Guide to Asset Preservation, many businesses are high-risk.
 Industry estimates for the accounting profession, for example, revealed a startling 4000 lawsuits comprising a whopping $30 billion in potential liability.
 That’s just for accountants.
 Imagine what it’s like for medical professionals.

 Even if you’re in the right, defending yourself against a frivolous lawsuit can run you into the hundreds of thousands.